 Capstone course in the Finance emphasis.
 Systematic examination of financial, economic, cultural, ethical, and systemic factors that influence financial decision making.
 Through a case study approach, students integrate the theories and practices learned in other finance courses.
 Use of Excel to complete detailed analysis.

-Prerequisites: All business core courses (except BUS 481); Senior standing; BUS 352 or BUS 390.
+Prerequisites: BUS 352 or BUS 390; Senior standing.
 Offered: Fall, Spring.

 BUS 475 • Innovation and Entrepreneurship Seminar 4 Credits